Addressing common concerns about artificial intelligence.

 How to use AI to innovate |

-One of the primary concerns centers on how AI will affect accounting jobs and the career outlook for tax professionals.
+But between the top challenges of attracting talent and integrating AI in an ethical manner, some tax professionals are concerned about how AI will affect accounting jobs.
 While AI is undeniably changing the face of the industry, it also holds positive implications for the future of accounting.

 How is AI affecting accounting?